- Pets and Animals»

 Each dog is an individual and their diet should represent that.
 There is no one size fits all diet for dogs and what works for one dog will not always work for another.
 Dogs within the same family or even same breed may need different nutritional requirements and have different allergies.

 Below is a list that I have compiled after doing much research.
 I recommended always doing your own research and consulting your dog's veterinarian before adding new foods or drastically changing their diet.
+Some dogs are extremely sensitive to even the slightest variation to their diet; while others will not have any problems at all.

 Traditional dog treats from the store were making my puppy gassy, and being able to substitute these healthy treats for my puppy is perfect.
 She gets great health benefits for her teeth, and additional fiber from her treats and best of all, no gas.

-When giving treats to your dog it's a good idea to never feed more than five to ten percent of your pet's diet with these treats.
+When giving treats to your pet it's a good idea to never feed more than five to ten percent of your pet's diet with these treats.
 A balanced and nutrient rich diet filled with vet recommended quality dog food along with these healthy treats will ensure an active and healthy life for your pet.

 Meats and Proteins for Dogs: